 Return to top

-The members of the People and Compensation Committee shall be appointed by the Board of Directors upon the recommendation of the Nominating and Corporate Governance Committee at least annually.
-Members shall serve at the pleasure of the Board of Directors and for such term or terms as the Board of Directors may determine.
+The initial members of the Committee shall be appointed by the Board.
+Candidates to fill subsequent vacancies on the Committee shall be nominated by the Committee as set forth below and appointed by the Board.
+Members shall serve at the pleasure of the Board and for such term or terms as the Board may determine.

 Return to top